Sunday, June 5, 2016

 I can go on and on like that or...or...

 Instead, I view the submitting process as a treasure hunt.
 The treasure: a publisher for my story.
 I leave no stone unturned as I hunt.
-Every rejection letter I receive is one more publisher who has read my story.
+Every rejection letter I receive means that yet another publisher has taken the time to read my story.
 Every rejection letter received is proof that I Am a Writer.
 Every "no" brings me closer to a "yes".

 If destiny didn't want me to be a writer, I figure then it shouldn't have made me one.
 But it did make me one, and I've decided to meet that destiny with as much good cheer and as little drama as I can--because how I choose to handle myself as a writer is entirely my own choice...
-My ultimate choice...is to always approach my work from a place of stubborn gladness.-Elizabeth Gilbert (Big Magic)
+My ultimate choice...is to always approach my work from a place of stubborn gladness.

 More...